Home Greek Translation Sidis FAQ

 to speak of all the guests in the house, in which he

 spent his summers..."
-The hotel or guesthouse may
+The guesthouse was

 DR. SIDIS OF BROOKLINE